velvia/carbon-influxdb/README.md

 At this point you can start carbon-influxdb and replace the graphite carbon-cache daemon, or you can use the supplied `carbon-tee.sh` to tee port 2003 traffic to both carbon-influxdb as well as the old carbon-cache daemon.

+Note that default configuration already does log file rotation!
+You can supply your own logback.xml or change JVM parameters by setting `JVM_OPTS` before calling `carbon-influxdb`.

 ## Notes on gradual Graphite to InfluxDB transition